-OF OUR EXECUTIVE OFFICERS
+OF OUR NAMED EXECUTIVE OFFICERS

-In accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act enacted in 2010 (the "Dodd-Frank Act"), we are asking you to approve an advisory resolution on the compensation of our Named Executive Officers as described in the Compensation Discussion and Analysis, the compensation tables and related narrative discussion included in this Proxy Statement.
-This proposal, commonly known as a "say-on-pay" proposal, gives our stockholders the opportunity to approve, reject or abstain from voting with respect to our Fiscal 2017 executive compensation program and policies and the compensation paid to the Named Executive Officers.
+In accordance with the Dodd-Frank Act, we are asking stockholders to approve an advisory resolution on the compensation of our Named Executive Officers as described in the Compensation Discussion and Analysis, the compensation tables and related narrative discussion included in this Proxy Statement.
+This proposal, commonly referred to as a "Say-on-Pay" proposal, gives our stockholders the opportunity to approve, reject or abstain from voting with respect to our Fiscal 2018 executive compensation program and policies and the compensation paid to our Named Executive Officers.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our Named Executive Officers as described in this Proxy Statement.
 The Dodd-Frank Act requires the Company to hold the advisory vote on executive compensation at least once every three years.
 The Company's stockholders have expressed a preference for holding such a vote every year and the Company anticipates that it will continue to hold a say-on-pay vote each year for the foreseeable future.

-This proposal allows our stockholders to express their opinions regarding the decisions of the Compensation Committee on the prior fiscal year's compensation of the Named Executive Officers.
+This proposal allows our stockholders to express their opinions regarding the decisions of the Compensation Committee on the prior fiscal year's compensation of our Named Executive Officers.
 Because your vote on this proposal is advisory, it will not be binding on us, the Compensation Committee, or the Board.
 However, the Compensation Committee and the Board will take into account the outcome of the vote when considering future executive compensation arrangements.
-Further, your advisory vote will serve as an additional tool to guide the Board and the Compensation Committee in continuing to improve the alignment of the Company's executive compensation program with the interests of the Company and its stockholders and our commitment to high standards of corporate governance.
+Further, your advisory vote will serve as an additional tool to help guide the Board and the Compensation Committee in continuing to improve the alignment of the Company's executive compensation program with the interests of the Company and its stockholders and our commitment to high standards of corporate governance.